mgnblck/mgnblck/README.md

-- 👋 Hi, I’m @mgnblck
+- 👋 Hi, I’m James Cathedral
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning technologies, working on open source stuff and creating new things.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web development!

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+I'm a young developer learning things!
+One day, I'll be known for many great things!

 <!---
 mgnblck/mgnblck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.